nextauthjs/next-auth/docs/docs/providers/workos.md

 WorkOS is not an identity provider itself, but, rather, a bridge to multiple single sign-on (SSO) providers.
 As a result, we need to make some additional changes to authenticate users using WorkOS.

 In order to sign a user in using WorkOS, we need to specify which WorkOS Connection to use.
-You should use the `organization` or `connection` `authorizationParams` to specifiy which connection to use:
+You should use the `organization` or `connection` `authorizationParams` to specify which connection to use:

 ```js
 import { signIn } from "next-auth/react"